joshmcdermitt/React-Example-Components/README.md

 # React Example Components - Goals Module

-A comprehensive React/TypeScript application demonstrating modern frontend development patterns with a focus on Goals management functionality.
+A comprehensive React/TypeScript application demonstrating modern frontend development patterns with a focus on Goals management and development planning functionality.

 ## 🚀 Technologies Used